 We too were enchanted by Giverny when cruising the Seine River – one of the best river cruises in the world for a destination-rich itinerary.

-But it’s also possible to drift through the countryside on inland waterways in Egypt (and elsewhere in Africa), China, the U.S., India, the Far East and South America.
+Yet it’s also possible to drift on inland waterways in many different countries, including in Egypt (and elsewhere in Africa), China, the U.S., India, the Far East and South America.

-Separately or together, we’ve been fortunate to enjoy several of the world’s best river cruises – in China, Egypt (twice), Namibia, Myanmar (twice) and our most recent, in France on the Seine River (with Scenic Cruises).
+We’ve been fortunate to enjoy several of the world’s best river cruises – in China, Egypt (twice), Namibia, Myanmar (twice) and our most recent, in France on the Seine River (with Scenic Cruises).

 Indeed, ever since our first river cruise, we’ve been hooked on meandering slowly along rivers, soaking up some of the world’s most historic and cultural sights.